 2. You Need the Play App

-The new Play Disney Parks Moblie App is a long line lifesaver!
-While we waited for Slinky Dog Dash we were able to play Andy’s Boardgame Blast, a game on a single device for two to five players.
+The new Play Disney Parks Moblie App is a long-line lifesaver!
+While we waited for Slinky Dog Dash, we were able to play Andy’s Boardgame Blast, a game on a single device for two to five players.
 Y’all—whoever came up with this game is a genius.
-Though our family was working together as a team to earn points in the board game, each player got a chance to actually do the activity individually.
-For example, player one would do a maze challenge, then they would be prompted to pass the device to player two to do the same maze challenge.
+Though our family was working together as a team to earn points in the board game, each player got a chance actually to do the activity individually.
+For example, player one would do a maze challenge, then they would be prompted to pass the device to play two to do the same maze challenge.
 So there was no crowding around or fighting about who got to press buttons.
 Everyone knew their turn was coming.
-Plus, the game mixes up the order too so player one is not always the first player.
+Plus, the game mixes up the order, too, so player one is not always the first player.
 Other challenges included taking photos and “dressing them up” with silly stickers, crazy bowling, and more.

 3. Check Out the Queue Design